UniversitaDellaCalabria/uniAuth/README.md

 ## Examples

-uniAuth permit us to configure metadata store and federate new Service Providers directly from the Admin backend interface, via Web.
+uniAuth permit to add new metadata and register new Service Providers directly from the Admin backend interface, via Web.
-See [Official Documentation at readthedocs](https://uniauth.readthedocs.io/en/latest/index.html) for usage specifications and advanced topics.
+See [Official Documentation at readthedocs](https://uniauth.readthedocs.io/) for usage specifications and advanced topics.

 ---